|

 Unrestrained

-technology applied to animals, fueled by the desire for increased
+technology applied to animals, fueled by the desire for

-profit, exacts a price on human values, the environment, the health
+profit, exacts a price on human values, the environment,

-of consumers and the welfare of small farmers that we can no longer
+of consumers and the welfare of small farmers that we

 afford to pay.
-Mason and Singer address these problems and offer
+Mason and Singer address these problems

 solutions in Animal Factories Update.
-Black-and-white photographs.
+Black-and-white

 |